vivekdeosarkar/Assignment/README.md

 # Assignment
-Created a REST web service using Spring Boot to get rewards against each user.
+I have Created a REST web service using Spring Boot to get rewards against each user.
-Created a demo service for getting data for the vouchers and credits.
+Also created a demo service for getting data for the vouchers and credits and for calculating the rewards.

 To Run the Project:-